-has been a lifelong disability advocate, even before her daughter's spinal cord injury.
-She managed group homes, ran a non-profit, and taught literacy to adults with disabilities at a state institution.
-She actively volunteered for several organizations, including the Ohio Swimming Board of Directors where she served as Adapted Chairperson for swimmers with a disability.
-She is a certified peer mentor for the Reeve Foundation and provided four years of personal care for her youngest daughter after a car accident.
+wrote Struggling with Serendipity.
+She has been a lifelong disability advocate — even before her youngest daughter's spinal cord injury.
+She ran a non-profit, managed group homes, and taught literacy to adults with disabilities at a state institution.
+An active volunteer, she served on the Ohio Swimming Board of Directors as Adapted Chairperson for swimmers with a disability.
+She is a Peer Mentor, Guest Blogger, and Regional Champion for the Christopher and Dana Reeve Foundation.
+She supports other Warrior Moms, in addition to other disability and mental health nonprofits.
+She also provided four years of personal care after her daughter Beth's spinal cord injury.

-The first in her family to attend Harvard, Beth interned for Secretary of State John Kerry (then Senator) and joined him on the Senate floor for the 2006 stem cell debate.
+The first in her family to attend Harvard, Beth interned for John Kerry (then Senator) and joined him on the Senate floor for the 2006 stem cell debate.
 She graduated with honors with a degree in health policy before working as a researcher for Harvard's Department of Health Care Financing.
-At Stanford Law School, she served as Co-President of the Stanford Law Association and President of the National Association of Law Students with Disabilities, only two of many activities that earned her the Dean's Award for Excellence in Service at graduation.
-At 26, she served on the American Bar Association's Commission on Disability Rights.
+At Stanford Law School, she was elected Co-President of the Stanford Law Association and President of the National Association of Law Students with Disabilities, only two of many activities resulting in the Dean's Award for Excellence in Service.

-Not a swimmer before her injury, Beth traveled around the world on the U.S. Paralympic National Team for five years, three of which she also swam on the varsity Harvard Women's Swimming and Diving Team as the first with a visible disability.
-She retired from competitive swimming after the 2008 Beijing Paralympics with fourteen American Records in the S3 classification.
-Eleven still stand.
+Not a swimmer before her injury, Beth traveled around the world on the U.S. Paralympic National Swim Team for five years, three of which she also swam on the varsity Harvard Women's Swimming and Diving Team as the first member with a visible disability.
+A Paralympian, she earned fourteen S3 American Records.